On Jan 31, 2007, the President of the United States gave his speech on the

 infrastructure, and other assets) to overseas investors.
 Buyers look for a

-bargain and this will result in foreign control of major national assets --
+bargain, resulting in foreign control of major national assets --

-A high price to pay.
+a high price to pay.

-Reduce the U.S. Government budget across all major sectors,
+Reduce the U.S. government budget across all major sectors,

 including defense, education, health and other social programs.
 That option